 Prague Food – It’s Filling

 Coming to Prague for a few days and want to know what Prague food is like?
-Want to know which you absolutely have to include as part of your trip? then my top 6 Prague food meat classics are below.
+Want to know which you absolutely have to include as part of your trip? then my top 6 Prague food meat classics (and one dessert) are below.

 Beef Sirloin (in Czech – Svičkova na Smetaně)